bobbybabra/collection/src/README.md

 | collections | <code>object</code> | Collections to be filtered through |
 | relations | <code>object</code> | Relation between the tables |
 | where | <code>object</code> | Filtering clause |

+<a name="Collection..makeIndexStr"></a>
+### Collection~makeIndexStr()
+makeIndexStr will be use also used within the index for get and remove methods, it generates the value stored in the indexed.

 <a name="Collection..size"></a>
 ### Collection~size()